Updated July 28, 2023

-What's better than a Direct Marketing or Indirect Marketing
+Difference Between Direct Marketing or Indirect Marketing

-What direct marketing can do
+What can direct marketing do?

 Direct marketing techniques like TV and magazine advertisements, telemarketing, and billboards, allow you to zero in on your market with customized messages.